 Though undecided, a referendum could put a spanner in the works for Ecuador’s tight 2021 timeline for doubling investment.
 However, a comprehensively-regulated and sustainable approach could see the country provide valuable resources to the rest of the world and preserve its natural environment.

 Invest and do business in Ecuador

 The Moreno government is expecting to see investment of US$4.6 billion into the country’s mining industry over the next four years.
 Officials look towards mining multinationals such as Junefield, Lundin Gold, EcuaCorriente, INV, SolGold, BHP and China Explorcobres to make the first preliminary moves into the market.

 Don’t wait for major investors to snap up all of Ecuador’s prime mining estate.
 Early movers into the industry have a resource-abundant expanse to choose from.
 Government-backed initiatives will ensure those setting up in the country have the support they need for long-term success.
 Large-scale exporters will be among the first to deliver Ecuador’s natural minerals to the rest of the world since 2008.

 Contact us to get started with your business in Ecuador

 Ecuador is an increasingly attractive country in Latin America to invest and do business.
 As the government demonstrates its support for foreign investment, local opportunities for foreign companies are more accessible and fruitful.

 Nevertheless, setting up a business in Ecuador requires attention to detail and compliance with rigid legal and financial standards.
 Biz Latin Hub provides a range of tailored business solutions to foreign investors looking to work in Latin America.

 Get in touch with our professionals dedicated to delivering quality advice and business compliance in Ecuador.
-Contact our Ecuador team at [email protected] for help with your international expansion.
+Contact our Ecuador team today for help with your international expansion.